 Core Faculty Members

 Thomas Rid is Professor of Strategic Studies and the Institute’s founding director.
 Rid is the author of the acclaimed Active Measures, a sweeping history of disinformation (Farrar, Straus and Giroux, 2020).
 His previous book, Rise of the Machines, (Norton, 2016), tells the story of how cybernetics, a late-1940s theory of machines, came to incite anarchy and war.
 His 2015 article “Attributing Cyber Attacks” was designed to explain, guide, and improve the identification of network breaches (Journal of Strategic Studies 2015).
 In 2013, he published Cyber War Will Not Take Place, now a classic.
-Thomas teaches Disinformation and Information Security.
+Thomas teaches Disinformation, Information Security, and Foundations of Cybersecurity.
 He’s @ridt on infosec.exchange on Mastodon.

-Elly Rostoum is the Institute’s associate director, and an adjunct professor at SAIS.
+Elly Rostoum is the Institute’s Managing Director, an Adjunct Professor at SAIS, and a Lecturer at Johns Hopkins University’s Krieger School of Arts and Sciences.
 Elly is a former U.S. intelligence analyst, and National Security Council staffer at the White House.
 She is a Hans J. Morgenthau Fellow in U.S. Grand Strategy.
-Elly’s research examines American national security vulnerabilities of foreign direct investment, with a focus on foundational and emerging technologies in the AI, finance, biotech, and IoT sectors.
-Elly is an expert on CFIUS governance, and specializes regionally on China and the Middle East.
-Elly speaks 5 languages, and holds degrees from Bates College, Harvard University, and Stanford University.
-Elly teaches the National Security and Critical and Emerging Technology Practicum, and a course on Chinese foreign direct investment and US national security vulnerabilities.
+Elly’s research examines American national security vulnerabilities of foreign direct investment in foundational, critical, and emerging technologies in the AI, finance, biotech, and IoT sectors.
+She is an expert on CFIUS governance, and specializes regionally on China and the Middle East.
+Elly was the recipient of the 2024 Johns Hopkins Nexus Award in Teaching, and the 2023 Johns Hopkins University Discovery Awards, which recognize researchers who are poised to arrive at important discoveries or creative works.
+She is one of co-founders of the Johns Hopkins RUBICON Symposium, a joint partnership with the Johns Hopkins University Applied Physics Lab.
+Elly speaks 5 languages, and 22 Arabic dialects.
+Elly holds a PhD in Global Governance and Human Security from the University of Massachusetts, Boston, a Master’s degree in Government from Harvard University, a Bachelor’s degree in Political Science from Bates College, and a certification in Decision Analysis and Risk Management from Stanford University.
+Elly teaches the U.S. National Security and Critical and Emerging Technology Practicum, China’s Rise and Its Impact on Global Security, Chinese Foreign Direct Investment and US National Security Vulnerabilities, and co-teaches Biotech, Health Security and Artificial Intelligence.

 Melissa K. Griffith is a Lecturer in Technology and National Security at SAIS, and a Non-Resident Research Fellow at the University of California, Berkeley’s Center for Long-Term Cybersecurity.
-She works at the intersection between technology and national security, specializing in cybersecurity, semiconductors, and 5G networks with a focus on national risk and resilience models.
+She works at the intersection between technology and national security, specializing in cybersecurity, semiconductors, and AI with a focus on national risk and resilience models.
 Melissa holds a Ph.D. and an M.A. in Political Science from the University of California, Berkeley, and a B.A. in International Relations from Agnes Scott College.
-Melissa teaches Cyber Operations.
+Melissa teaches Semiconductors: Industry, Security, and Geopolitics, Cyber Operations: How and Why States Compete in Cyberspace, and co-teaches Intelligence II: Signals & Cyber.

 Adjunct Faculty Members

-John Hultquist leads the FireEye Mandiant Threat Intelligence analysis team.
+John Hultquist is the Chief Analyst at Mandiant Intelligence, a Google Cloud company.
+He was previously the Vice President for Intelligence Analysis at the FireEye Mandiant Threat Intelligence analysis team.
 Prior to the acquisition of iSIGHT Partners by FireEye, John led iSIGHT’s cyber espionage practice and was responsible for creating the cyber espionage reporting line.
-He has over a decade of experience covering emerging threats in cyber espionage and hacktivism and working in senior intelligence analysis positions in the U.S. Before working in cyber security, he worked with information sharing and analysis centers and was involved in counterinsurgency operations in the U.S. Army.
+He has over a decade of experience covering emerging threats in cyber espionage and hacktivism and working in senior intelligence analysis positions in the United States.
+John is the founder of CYBERWARCON and SLEUTHCON.
+Before working in cyber security, John worked with information sharing and analysis centers, and was involved in counterinsurgency operations in the U.S. Army.
 John teaches Global Cyber Threats.

 Mary Julia Emanuel is a widely respected Industrial Control Systems Incident Response Analyst.
 She currently serves in the Threat Hunting subdivision of the Cybersecurity Division at the Cybersecurity and Infrastructure Security Agency (CISA).
 MJ holds a Master’s degree in Information Security Policy and Management from Carnegie Mellon University.
 MJ teaches Critical Infrastructure for Threat Intelligence.